 Domestic violence is a concern in every community.
 Carolinas Center for Cosmetic Surgery developed RISE to help survivors of domestic abuse feel empowered by their bravery and regain confidence in themselves.
-To raise awareness during Domestic Violence Awareness Month, Carolinas Center for Cosmetic Surgery will hear stories from local survivors and perform free restorative and reconstructive care on a deserving individual.
+To raise awareness about domestic violence, Carolinas Center for Cosmetic Surgery will hear stories from local survivors and perform free restorative and reconstructive care on a deserving individual.

 RISE aims to empower all voices to speak out against domestic abuse to break the cycle of an often-silent reality.
 By sharing your story, you inspire hope in others.